alexerlandsson/css-fadeshow/README.md

 # CSS Fadeshow
 This is a fadeshow (slideshow with fade effect) made in CSS only.
-The slideshow is built in SCSS which provides customisation and easy adaption to your site.
+The slideshow is built in SCSS which provides customization and easy adaption to your site.
 All you have to do is to change the variables in css-slideshow.scss.

 **For a stable version, always download from the Release page.**